 Greenshaw will use their best endeavours to meet the needs of the pupil, as outlined in the EHCP.
-We will follow the same review process as SEND support, meeting with parents/carers and pupils on a termly basis.
+We will follow the same review process as SEND support, evaluating progress against targets with parents/carers and pupils on a termly basis.

-5.5 Supporting pupils moving between phases and preparing for adulthood
+2.5 Supporting pupils moving between phases and preparing for adulthood